amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 Develop an instructor interface: Create a separate interface for instructors to view and manage attendance records for their classes
 Generate attendance reports: Allow instructors to generate attendance reports for specific time periods, individual students, or entire classes
 ## 7. Security and Compliance
+Implement data security measures: Ensure that thumbprint data and attendance records are stored securely to protect student privacy.
 ## 8. Testing and Training
 ## 9. Deployment
 ## 10. Feedback and Iteration